Benzoyl peroxide: Mechanism of action

 Some evidence suggests that benzoyl peroxide has an anti-inflammatory effect as well.
 In micromolar concentrations it prevents neutrophils from releasing reactive oxygen species, part of the inflammatory response in acne.

-As a medication, benzoyl peroxide is mostly used to treat acne, either alone or in combination with other treatments.
-Some versions are sold mixed with antibiotics such as clindamycin.
-It is on the WHO List of Essential Medicines, and, in the US, it is available as an over-the-counter and generic medication.
-It is also used in dentistry for teeth whitening.

 Side effects

 Application of benzoyl peroxide to the skin may result in redness, burning, and irritation.
 This side effect is dose-dependent.

-Because of these possible side effects, it is recommended to start with a low concentration and build up as appropriate, as the skin gradually develops tolerance to the medication.
+Because of these possible side effects, it is recommended to start with a low concentration and build up as appropriate, as the skin gradually develops tolerance to the irritation caused by the medication.
 Skin sensitivity typically resolves after a few weeks of continuous use.
 Irritation can also be reduced by avoiding harsh facial cleansers and wearing sunscreen prior to sun exposure.

-One in 500 people experience hypersensitivity to BPO and are liable to experience burning, itching, crusting, and possibly swelling.
+One in 500 people experience hypersensitivity to benzoyl peroxide and are liable to experience burning, itching, crusting, and possibly swelling.
 About one-third of people experience phototoxicity under exposure to ultraviolet (UVB) light.

+Dosage

+In the US, the typical concentration for benzoyl peroxide is 2.5% to 10% for both prescription and over-the-counter drug preparations that are used in treatment for acne.

-Other uses
+Other medical uses

-As a bleach, it has been used as a medication and a water disinfectant.
-In specialized contexts, the name may be abbreviated as BPO.

 Benzoyl peroxide is used in dentistry as a tooth whitening product.